gukoff/web-game-complete/modules/05_add_blob_storage/README.md

 #### 2. Modify the image retrieval

-Now in the api file we can modify get_image to redirect to the image_url like this:
+Now in the api file we can modify the endpoint that returns the image on the game page to redirect to the blob storage url instead:
 `return redirect(item.image_url, code=302)`.

 ### Part 3.
 Testing